VolkovLabs/business-news/README.md

 RSS/Atom data source can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-rss-datasource/) or utilizing the Grafana command line tool.

-For the latter, use the following command.
+For the latter, please use the following command.

 ```bash
 grafana-cli plugins install volkovlabs-rss-datasource